|

 Zibambele road maintenance programme and how far we have come in the

+empowerment of rural women.
 The empowerment of rural women is not something that can be taken

+lightly.
 Our South African Constitution enshrines the rights and equality of

 women.
 Our legal framework demands that we are diligent in our efforts to

+advance the cause of women’s social and economic empowerment.
+There are good reasons for this.
 For centuries women in general and African women in particular have

 suffered various forms of oppression precisely because they were born